magnetophon/lamb-rs/README.md

   to writing an [N dimensional memoization function](https://github.com/grame-cncm/faustlibraries/blob/d28c51f6c667e00f521a8cb2232786795c558aa4/basics.lib#L956-L1495).
   If you are good at math or computer science and want to help me optimize it more, open an issue, or better yet a PR!
 - Long latency.
-  The clean sound of this plugin is partially made possible by copious amount of lookahead.
+  The clean sound of this plugin is partially made possible by a copious amount of lookahead.
   In fixed latency mode, the latency is 100ms.
   In minimum latency mode, the latency depends on the attack, release hold and lookahead parameters.